Human Subjects Research

 - classroom exercises solely to train students in the use of particular methods or devices

 - quality assurance activities designed to continuously improve the quality or performance of a department or program where it is not the intention to share the results beyond the UTD community.

-A human subject is as a living individual about whom an investigator conducting research obtains (1) data through intervention or interaction with the individual; or (2) identifiable private information.
+A human subject is as a living individual about whom an investigator (whether professional or student) conducting research (1) obtains information or biospecimens through intervention or interaction with the individual and uses, studies, or analyzes the information or biospecimens; or (2) obtains, uses, studies, analyzes, or generates identifiable private information or identifiable biospecimens.